georgialoper/vanilla-extract-codemash-2023/pages/7_tailwind.md

 ```

 <!--
- This is what a static example of our heading component might look like if we fully lean into tailwind
+ This is what a static example of our heading component might look like

  click